skellis46/slipbox/data, experience and thinking.md

 - simple question for me here is about perception, and what we are able to perceive when we observe complex phenomena like dance
 - I love this idea of data being "all things given up to experience".
 That experience is the means by which data are transformed, or become useful
+- thinking of #homogenous_body and wondering how this sits with operating in the mythical core of culture, in which experience might be 'pre-data'?

 ---